Bhuvanjeet/Wellness-Assistant-using-Rasa/README.md

 ## Setup and Project Overview:
 ### Rasa Forms
 #### Output in Shell:

 Follow below commands to create a virtual environment named 'rasa1' in conda.
 This will allow you to run Rasa without errors.

 conda create -n rasa1 python=3.6

 conda activate rasa1

-Now install rasa
-pip3 install rasa==1.10.2
+Now install rasa 1.10.2 -> pip3 install rasa==1.10.2

 Since the project is already made and trained, the following commands mentioned are not required.

-rasa init      #to initialize a new project. rasa train     #to train the rasa model.
+rasa init      #to initialize a new project.

+rasa train     #to train the rasa model.

 Run the following commands:

-Open command prompt in the project directory.
+Open command prompt in the project directory:

-rasa run actions
+-> rasa run actions

 ![](images/actionserver.jpg)

-Open another command prompt
+Open another command prompt:

-rasa shell
+-> rasa shell

 Bot will be loaded in the shell as shown below:
 ![](images/rasashell.jpg)